Robust Dequantization of the Quantum Singular value Transformation and Quantum Machine Learning Algorithms: Acknowledgments

 \section{Acknowledgments}

 The author is grateful to Andr{\'{a}}s Gily{\'{e}}n, Will Rosenbaum, Ewin Tang and Santosh Vempala for helpful correspondence.
 He also thanks Ansis Rosmanis for valuable discussions.
-The author was supported by JSPS KAKENHI grants Nos.~JP19H04066, JP20H05966, JP20H00579, JP20H04139, JP21H04879 and MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) grants No.~JPMXS0118067394 and JPMXS0120319794.
+The author was supported by JSPS KAKENHI grants Nos.~JP19H04066, JP20H05966, JP20H00579, JP20H04139, JP21H04879, JP24H00071 and MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) grant No.~JPMXS0120319794.